cwbriones/cwbriones.github.io/about.md

 Hey.

-I'm Christian Briones, currently a backend developer at <a href="http://whisper.sh">whisper</a>.
+I'm Christian Briones, currently a Software Engineer at <a href="http://snap.com">Snap, Inc</a>.

 I'm an avid climber, homebrewer, and [rustacean](http://rust-lang.org).
 I like to build things, so let's build things together.